docker/docs/desktop/hardened-desktop/admin-controls/configure-ac.md

 >
 >Admin Controls is available to Docker Business customers only.

-This page contains information about how admins can configure Admin Controls to specify and lock configuration parameters to create a standardized Docker Desktop environment across the organization.
+This page contains information for admin on how to configure Admin Controls to specify and lock configuration parameters to create a standardized Docker Desktop environment across the organization.

 Admin Controls is designed specifically for organizations who don’t give developers root access to their machines.

 ## Prerequisite

-You need to [configure a registry.json to enforce sign-in](../../../docker-hub/configure-sign-in.md).
+As an admin, you need to [configure a registry.json to enforce sign-in](../../../docker-hub/configure-sign-in.md).
 For this configuration to take effect, Docker Desktop users must authenticate to your organization.

 ## Step one: Place the `admin-settings.json` file in the correct location